How To Slow Down and Reverse Aging Skin

 It’s pretty amazing to see how differently people age, though.
 There are 90-year-old people running around in excellent health and 50-year-old people who are riddled with poor health and look like they are in their 90’s.
 What causes people to age so differently?

 All in all, scientists are not 100% clear on about exactly what causes the decay that occurs in the body as we age, however there are various viable theories and contributors to the ravages of age.
 There is a genetic link to the aging process that seems to impact the body’s regenerative and repair processes, slowing them down as we get older.
 Lifestyle and environmental elements also play a role in how our bodies age, which seem to play a big part in the differences that we see in people as they age.

 While there is little that you can do about the genetic aspects of aging, you do have some control of the lifestyle and environmental contributors

-5 Anti-aging Strategies You Can Use at Home
+5 Anti-Aging Tips You Can Use at Home

 The effects of aging are more than skin deep.
 Aging impacts your whole body, so you will receive the greatest benefits from implementing a total body anti-aging strategy.

 1. Ant- Aging Skin Care: